-Three (3) types of discipline are recognized for purposes of applying one of the procedures under this article.
+Three (3) types of discipline are recognized for purposes of applying one of the procedures under this Article.
 They are:

-1. Written Reprimands.
-A written reprimand placed in the employee's personnel file by a Division Captain.

-2. Short Suspensions.
-Includes any disciplinary suspensions without pay which, when accumulated with previous disciplinary suspensions within the prior twelve (12) month period, if any, does not exceed four(4) shifts .

-3. Severe Disciplinary Action.
-Includes discharge, demotion or disciplinary suspensions without pay for more than four (4) shifts within a twelve (12) month prior period.
+- 1. Written Reprimands.
+A written reprimand, placed in the employee's personnel file by a Division Captain. - 2.
+Short Suspensions.
+Includes any disciplinary suspensions without pay which, when accumulated with previous disciplinary suspensions within the prior twelve (12) month period, if any, does not exceed four (4)shifts. - 3.
+Severe Disciplinary Action.
+This includes discharge, demotion, or disciplinary suspensions without pay for more than four (4) shifts within the prior twelve (12) month period.